WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * [Date: 21 April 2021](#date-21-april-2021)
 * [Date: 7 April 2021](#date-7-april-2021)
 * [Date: 25 March 2021](#date-25-march-2021)

+### Date: 21 October 2021

+#### Who did you help over the past fortnight?
+* AC - onboarding

+#### Who helped you over the past fortnight?

+#### What did you achieve?
+* I've been off work a lot over the past month (mostly annual leave and some sickness days).
+* Presented at ASG Mgmt Board Meeting.
+* Presented at Whitaker Lab meeting on impact & stakeholder mapping for ASG.
+* Facilitated the Shocks and Resilience Journal Club session.
+* Attended the stakeholder workshop for the 'Food Security' within E&S and volunteered to join the Community & Infrastructure working group.
+* Joined a team meeting for the RADDISH project.
+Agreed to work with SG to organise a stakeholder workshop in November.
+* Took part in the Leadership Panel for TPS.
+* Attended a SPARRA seminar - RAM plans to be created in discussion with AC.
+* Wrote my Objectives and we signed them off together.
+* I pitched the plan to create a Roadmap for Scivision to the team and then launch it during our first community call.
+They liked it.
+I'm following up to fix the date.
+* Met new joiner AD.
+* Had a chat with HS and McC about potentially getting some Band 2 support for the RAM team (coordinator?) as an agency temp for 6 months.
+* I have been assigned a Turing mentor and a Turing mentee for the next 3 months.
+* I finally finished the JD for the DSH RAM.

+#### What did you struggle with?
+* LOL, this has been a hard month, but not because of work.
+Una needs to adjust to her nursery properly, and then all will be well.
+Getting there.

+#### What would you like to work on next week?
+* Help AC with settling in and specifically around ideas for SPARRA.
+* Liase with SG to scope the remit of the stakeholder/user workshop for RADDISH and to begin organising.
+* Get in applications to the December DSG for the RAM team.
+* Liaise with REG to get a place for AC to attend their Data Science as a Craft training course.
+* Follow up with DyME about RAM support (just awarded extra funding).
+* Follow up with TA about IceNet RAM plans.
+* Have a chat during TPS coffee about the community building strategy for Raphtory.

+#### Where do you need help from Kirstie?
+* What do you think about getting a 6 month temp placement in the RAM team (funded by ASG)?
+I think this would be helpful if we go ahead and organise the RAM (un)conference in March 2022 that we discussed last week.
+This idea was suggested by HS and AC.

 ### Date: 15 September 2021